This Blueberry Lemon Cheesecake Icebox Cake is layers of honey graham crackers, a sweet blueberry sauce and a tangy lemon cheesecake.

 - Prepare the whipped cream.
 Pour the heavy whipping cream into the chilled bowl and use an electric mixer to beat the heavy cream on medium-high speed until the cream starts to thicken.
 Slowly add the powdered sugar and continue beating on high speed until stiff peaks form.
 Set the whipped cream aside.

 - Beat the softened cream cheese until it’s completely smooth.
 Scrape down the sides of the bowl as needed.
 Next add the granulated sugar and lemon zest and continue beating until smooth.

 - Finally, fold the prepared whipped cream into the cream cheese, stirring until well combined.

-- To build the icebox cake, use a 9-inch by 13-inch pan and lay a piece of parchment paper on the bottom.
+- To build the icebox cake, use a 9-inch square pan and lay a piece of parchment paper on the bottom.
 Lay out the graham crackers to cover the bottom of the pan so there are as many large pieces as possible.
 For one edge, you will need to break the graham crackers apart or cut them with a serrated knife.

 - Use an offset spatula and spread half of the cheesecake filling over the bottom layer of the graham crackers.
 You may need to use your fingers to hold the crackers together until you get this layer down.

 - Then spread half the blueberry sauce over the cheesecake.

 - Repeat these above steps one more time, layering the graham crackers, remaining cheesecake filling and blueberry sauce.
 Top with a layer of graham crackers.